awsdocs/amazon-pinpoint-developer-guide/doc-source/mobile-sdk-android-push-adm.md

 Amazon Developer account\.
 Client ID and client secret from Amazon Device Messaging\.
 ADM registration ID \(provided by the end device that contains the ADM platform\)\.
-You must also [set up SDK support](mobile-sdk-android-setup.md) and [initialize the Amazon Pinpoint client](mobile-sdk-android-modify.md) before you begin\.
+You must also integrate the AWS Mobile SDK for Android before you begin\.
+For more information, see [Integrating the AWS Mobile SDKs or JavaScript Library with Your Application](integrate-sdk.md)\.

 ## Integrating ADM with Your App<a name="mobile-sdk-android-push-adm-integrate"></a>